tyshkor/bridge-casper-smart-contracts/README.md

 - add liquidity to the pool
 - remove liquidity from the pool
 - withdraw liquidity from the pool
-- withraw signed liquidity from the pool securelt
+- withraw signed liquidity from the pool securely
 - swap with another network
 - get liquidity already in the pool
-- add target for pollible swap
+- add target for possible swap

 ## Table of Contents